VasaviNaveena/Linux-Server-Configuration/README.md

 ### I created an Ubuntu Server on EC2 using the following steps:
 1. Login/signup to https://console.aws.amazon.com/ and login to default user (ubuntu)
-2. On the EC2 Dashboard, access the Instances menu and click on the Instances option.
+2. On the EC2 Dashboard, access the Instances menu and click on the `Instances` option.
-3. On the EC2 Instance screen, click on the Launch Instance button.
+3. On the EC2 Instance screen, click on the `Launch Instance` button.
-4. On the list presented, locate and select the Ubuntu Server(64-bit Arm).
+4. On the list presented, locate and `select` the Ubuntu Server(64-bit Arm).
-5. And then click on the Review and Launch button.
+5. And then click on the `Review and Launch button`.
-6. On the summary screen, click on the Launch button.
+6. On the summary screen, click on the `Launch button`.
-7. Select the Key pair authorized to connect to the new virtual machine and click on the Launch Instances.
+7. Select the `Key pair` authorized to connect to the new virtual machine and click on the `Launch Instances`.
 8. Download the newly created Key Pair(`.pem` file)
-9. On the EC2 Dashboard, access the Instances menu and click on the Instances option.As you can see a virtual machine was created.
+9. On the EC2 Dashboard, access the Instances menu and click on the `Instances` option.As you can see a virtual machine was created.

  SERVER DETAILS
 * IPv4 Public IP: `54.212.41.249`